 On June 5-7, I paddled this stretch — and beyond to Mohawk Dam — stopping to camp along the way.
 For this week’s article, we’ll look at the Mohican River from Frye’s Landing to Brinkhaven.
 Next week, we’ll cover Brinkhaven to Mohawk.

 Frye’s Landing is a little less than a mile downstream from the confluence of Lake Fork.
 It’s named after the late Dick Frye, the father of Ohio’s canoe livery industry.
 Frye started the state’s first commercial livery in 1961, renting his own canoe from the back of a station wagon on state-owned land at Ohio 3 and Ohio 97.
 His modest operation spawned an industry that would earn Loudonville the official designation of Canoeing Capital of Ohio.

 Frye’s venture also catapulted the region’s campground business.
 In addition to the original Mohican State Park facilities on Clear Fork of the Mohican River, private campgrounds sprang up along the river.
-That includes four between Frye’s Landing and Brinkhaven: Mohican Reservation, Mohican Wilderness, a primitive campground at Greer (affiliated with Mohican Reservation) and Whip-Poor-Will Hills.
+That includes four between Frye’s Landing and Brinkhaven: Mohican Reservation, Mohican Wilderness, and a primitive campground at Greer (affiliated with Mohican Reservation).

 On this trip, my friends Kevin and Theresa Clark of rural Loudonville arranged to join me for a night of camping at Mohican Wilderness followed by a day on the river.
 We would part company at the once-thriving village of Cavallo.
 From there, I’d spend another night and day on the river, eventually taking out at Mohawk Dam.
 The dam is six miles downstream from where the Mohican and Kokosing meet to form the Walhonding River.